ZhiyuanLck/dbshow/README.md

 The Current Maintainer of this work is Li Changkai.

-This work consists of the files review.sty.
+This work consists of the files dbshow.sty, dbshow-doc.tex.